FinalAngel/dotfiles/README.md

 - 📖 Read my blog post about these files
 -

+you are able to run packages independently or run the installing script again

 ## Component setup

 In general every folder is self-contained, meaning they can be installed independently.
 Though this script borrows concepts from `holman's dotfiles <https://github.com/holman/dotfiles>`\_ for ease of use.